Table of Contents

 - Ormarr has good sticking power and burst damage thanks to his abilities.
 Ask help from your Support or Tank to get him off your back.

-- Ormarr does pretty well when running a high-offense Arcana set which includes Armor Pierce, AD, and Movement Speed.
+- Ormarr does pretty well when running a high-offense Arcana set which includes armor pierce, attack damage, and movement speed.
 Setting up Onslaught, Assassinate, and Skewer gives him good offense stats.

 Ormarr has a hard time dealing with tanks, especially early game.
 This is due to their sheer hardiness and control abilities which can disrupt Ormarr’s combos.
-As such, it is best to farm for your core items before butting heads with the enemy tanks.
+They aren’t that weak to crowd control, so Ormarr should focus instead on squishier foes.

-Ormarr also does well against assassins if he can get the jump on them with his core items.
+Ormarr also does well against assassins, able to resist their damage long enough to retaliate with control effects.
 Even though Ormarr is squishy for an off-tank, he can still hold his own when he decides to throw down with an opposing assassin early game.
 However, a fed assassin will be a big problem for Ormarr with their high single target damage abilities.

 Ormarr generally struggles against mages, especially during the laning phase.
 Since he is a melee hero, mages can use their range and abilities to harass Ormarr and keep him away from the minions.
 Many mages also have control abilities that hinder movement or outright stun their targets.
 These spells are trouble for Ormarr as he could get burst down before getting the chance to use his own abilities.